 Typical Salary: $41,600

 There are plenty of sales jobs that allow you to talk to customers on a regular basis, but few are as engaging or intimate as the role of an inside sales rep. While others will probably be driving around attempting to find customers or approaching strangers in the outside world, this role requires you to speak to dozens of people over the phone.
-Plus, many inside sales reps get to organise and host monthly competitions and games for their clients, a great opportunity for the fun social butterflies of the world.
+Plus, many inside sales reps get to organize and host monthly competitions and games for their clients, a great opportunity for the fun social butterflies of the world.

 There you have it: five careers that are sure to improve your already spectacular social skills.
 Best of all: when you’re in these lines of work nobody will ask you to stop talking – they’re perfect if you’re a social chatterbox!
 Let us know if there are any other jobs you can think of that would suit the socialites of this world.
 Do you have a great, social job?
 Let us know below.